convox/docs/docs/reference/rack-parameters/NLBInternal.md

 ### Known Limitations

-Internal NLBs publish stable DNS names, which slightly lowers discovery cost for an in-VPC attacker pivoting between Apps — rely on application-layer authentication, not network obscurity.
+Internal NLBs publish stable DNS names, which slightly lowers discovery cost for an in-VPC attacker pivoting between Apps, so rely on application-layer authentication, not network obscurity.
 Tighten reachability with [NLBInternalAllowCIDR](/reference/rack-parameters/NLBInternalAllowCIDR) or per-port [allow_cidr:](/application/services#nlb) if the default VPC-wide posture is broader than needed.

 See [Network Load Balancing](/networking/nlb#known-limitations) for the shared limitations list (50-listener quota, concurrent-deploy caveats, downgrade procedure).